Distance: 22 km

 Last Update: June 22, 2011

-This trail follows an old road up into the alpine, ending above the Sheep Creek valley.
+This trail follows an old road up into the alpine, ending above the Sheep Creek Valley.
 The road is long but the ascent is gradual and aside from its length is an easy hike.
-The views along the trail stretch down the Slims River valley all the way to the toe of the Kaskawulsh glacier.
-At the end of the trail, Red Castle Ridge and the Sheep Creek valley are an added reward.
+Note there is a creek crossing.
+The views along the trail stretch down the Slims River Valley all the way to the toe of the Kaskawulsh glacier.
+At the end of the trail, the views of Red Castle Ridge and the Upper Sheep Creek Valley are an added reward.

 Download GPS Data for this trail